10 Most Common Land Zoning Designations in Mecklenburg County

 As of now, there are not too many RE zones in Mecklenburg County.
 The closest example is probably Research Triangle Park in Raleigh-Durham.
 Some of the world’s largest pharmaceutical and biotech companies, such as Cisco Systems and GlaxoSmithKline, are headquartered here.
 RE zones are essentially mixed-use commercial and residential districts.Office

-The two O subdivisions are usually licensed professional offices, such as accountants and doctors, and licensed nonprofessionals, like plumbers and exterminators.
+The three O subdivisions are usually licensed professional offices, such as accountants and doctors, as well as licensed nonprofessionals, like plumbers and exterminators.
 Usually, these businesses cannot sell any products.
 Other requirements include sign restrictions, parking requirements, and fleet requirements (i.e. company vehicles must be kept in enclosed or fenced-off areas).Business

 Most business districts are zoned B-2 (general business) or B-2CD (general business with conditional zoning).
-If a business has any special requirements, like a sidewalk display or unusual operating hours, it is likely located in a CD area.
-Certain businesses, such as distributorships, warehouses, and neighborhood businesses, must be in specially designated areas.Industrial
+If a business has any special requirements, like a sidewalk display or unusual operating hours, it must probably be in a CD area.
+Certain businesses, such as distributorships, warehouses, and neighborhood businesses, must be in designated areas.Industrial

 There are three types of I zones in Charlotte/Mecklenburg County: urban, light, and general.
 General I zones are by far the most common.
 Light industry is usually product assembly.
 Retail stores which offer assembly services usually need special zoning accommodations.
 There are almost no urban industrial areas in North Carolina.Historic District

 HD zones are among the most controversial land use zones in Mecklenburg County.
 These areas must be more than old.
 They must be historically significant in some way.
 Generally, developers can use the structures in these areas, which are almost always homes or schools, for different purposes.
 However, the facades and similar features must remain essentially the same.Passenger Vehicle Sales